-North Korea fires missiles into sea, says South Korea, nuclear talks in doubt
+North Korea fires missiles into sea, fresh nuclear talks in doubt

 “There was a little correspondence recently,” he said.
 “We had very positive correspondence with North Korea.
 Again there’s no nuclear testing, there’s no missile testing, there’s no nothing.”

-U.S. Secretary of State Mike Pompeo last week said the State Department had “a number of conversations with the North Koreans” and he hoped the talks with North Korea would begin soon.

-Reporting by Joyce Lee and Josh Smith; Additional reporting by David Brunnstrom and Idrees Ali in Washington; Editing by Michael Perry
+Reporting by Joyce Lee, Josh Smith and Hyonhee Shin; Additional reporting by David Brunnstrom and Idrees Ali in Washington; Editing by Michael Perry